 Clearly, the level of improvement is affected by your fitness level, with much greater improvements possible in less well-trained athletes.
 That being said, significant improvements can still be achieved in highly trained and elite athletes.

-In fact, even highly-trained athletes can achieve significant improvements following just 6-8 weeks of very targeted training.
+In fact, even highly-trained athletes can achieve significant improvements following just 6-8 weeks of specific targeted training.

-One of the main effects of lactate threshold training can be seen in an improvement in the lactate profile.
+One of the main effects of lactate threshold training can be seen in an improvement in your lactate profile.

-In the image below, you can see how training shifts the lactate curve to the right.
+In the image below, you can see how targeted training, shifts the lactate curve to the right.
 The blue line shows lactate levels before undergoing a period of focussed lactate threshold training.
+The red line, shows the improved lactate profile (lower blood lactate levels) following training.

 As the training specifically targeted lactate threshold intensity (in this case a running speed of just over 18kmh), it’s not surprising that the greatest improvement in the lactate profile occurred at around threshold intensity – highlighting the importance of specificity in training.

-Whilst there was a good improvement in the lactate threshold, we could expect to see greater improvements in an athlete that was less well trained.
+Whilst there was a good improvement in the lactate threshold, we would see greater improvements in an athlete that was less well trained.

 As we’ve seen lactate threshold training is considered a key training intensity.
 But why is that?
 Let’s take a look at the how lactate threshold training can improve endurance exercise.